LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

     - IFTTT
     - Slack
     - Google Meet
 tldr: The only thing you definitively should pay for is the domain, the free tiers of the other services are just fine for the beginning.
-And just use what you feel comfortable with, this post only reflects my personal preferences and can easily be transferred to other tools in the same area.
+Use what you feel comfortable with, this post only reflects my personal preferences and can easily be transferred to other tools in the same area.
 tweet: https://twitter.com/luka_harambasic
 ---